SmartThingsDIY/arduino-uno-aws-irrigation-system/README.md

-# Connected Smart Irrigation System with Arduino Uno board, Soil capacitive sensor, ESP8266 WiFi module and AWS IOT
+# Connected Smart Irrigation System with Edge AI/ML Capabilities

-This repo accompanies the "Connected Irrigation System" YouTube series. it contains the code, libraries, diagrams, and more information that I promised in the videos.
+This repo contains a smart irrigation system that combines Arduino hardware control with edge AI/ML intelligence and optional AWS IoT cloud services.
+The system can operate autonomously with local decision-making or leverage cloud services for advanced analytics.

 [**Video 1: Building an IoT Irrigation System with Arduino, and Soil sensor**](https://www.youtube.com/watch?v=JdvnfENodak)